Dealing with Redundancy - Part 5 - Finding a New Job

 Dealing with Redundancy - Part 1 - Knowing Your Rights

 Do you know what redundancy package you are likely to receive?
 Do you know what the government stipulated minimum package is?
-As well as detailing the legal and financial aspects we will
+As well as

-read more
+read more »

 photo shows small plant overcoming advertisty and growing through a crack in hard ground